Black and White Tiger Moth

 (Photo: courtesy of Genevieve Schebeck)

-It feeds nocturnally on a variety of herbaceous plants from a variety of families, including:
+The caterpillar feeds on a variety of herbaceous plants from a variety of families, including:

 and in South Australia, it is a pest on plantations of:

 The adult moths are very attractive, with a wingspan up to 6 cm, although the female is slightly larger than the male.
-The wing pattern is variable, but is commonly white with black markings.
+The wing pattern is variable, but is commonly white with extensive black or dark brown markings.